gnicol/GitSwarm/perforce_swarm/doc-ce/integration/gitlab.md

 # Integrate your server with GitLab.com

-Import projects from GitLab.com and login to your GitSwarm instance with your GitLab.com account.
+Import projects from GitLab.com and login to your $GitSwarm$ instance with your GitLab.com account.

 To enable the GitLab.com OmniAuth provider you must register your